-We’ve all been through it: A headache that seems to pop up out of nowhere and suddenly makes the most routine tasks unpleasant, even impossible.
+We’ve all had it.
+A sudden headache that seems to pop up out of nowhere, rendering the most routine tasks unpleasant—even impossible.
 What many people don’t know is that visual problems can cause mild to severe headaches.
-Dr. Sophie Jobin will conduct a comprehensive examination to determine whether visual problems are the cause of your headaches, and if so, offer treatment.
-Read on to discover what triggers vision-related headaches and how we can help you find relief.

-If you’re experiencing frequent headaches, here are some conditions that may be causing your pain:
+If you’re experiencing frequent headaches, certain eye conditions may be causing your pain:

 - Binocular vision dysfunction: when the eyes’ line of sight don’t match, and the eye muscles strain to produce a focused image

-- Astigmatism, farsightedness and nearsightedness: when a misshapen cornea produces blurred or distorted vision and difficulty seeing either closeby or far-off objects
+- Astigmatism, farsightedness and nearsightedness: when a misshapen cornea produces blurred or distorted vision and difficulty seeing either near or far-off objects

 A comprehensive eye exam by a neuro-optometrist is the best way to determine whether you have visual challenges that could be causing your headaches.
-Neuro-optometrists have undertaken specific training to analyze whether your headaches have a visual basis.
-Their eye exams go beyond the 20/20 sight test and often include eye tracking and eye teaming, focusing, depth perception, oculo-motor control, visual processing, peripheral awareness, and visual-vestibular integration.
+This eye exam checks for so much more than visual acuity; it often evaluates eye tracking and eye teaming, focusing, depth perception, oculomotor control, visual processing, peripheral awareness, and visual-vestibular integration.

-If you’re having headaches, visit Dr. Sophie Jobin, who will thoroughly assess whether your symptoms are being caused by visual problems, and if so, treat the problem and alleviate your pain.
+If you’re experiencing frequent headaches, visit Dr. Sophie Jobin for a thorough assessment of your symptoms, and to determine whether they're being caused by visual problems.
+If so, we'll offer treatment to alleviate your pain.
 We’re here to look out for your vision.